-Routine monthly sampling conducted at nine sampling points, during 2010 located throughout the distribution system have not detected the presence of coliform bacteria.
+Routine monthly sampling conducted at nine different sampling locations in the water distribution during 2013 have not detected the presence of coliform bacteria in any of the test results.

-The water quality information presented in the following tables is from the most recent round of testing completed in accordance with MADEP and EPA regulations.
+The water quality information presented in the following tables is from the most recent round of testing completed in accordance with MassDEP and US EPA regulations.